OutlawDisco/Pet-Pal/README.md

 WHEN I click on the resources tab at the bottom of the screen

-THEN I can fin general information on a variety of dog breeds
+THEN I can find general information on a variety of dog breeds